 1 – Steemit is a social media platform that pays its users for being involved.

-3 – It’s hard to get your money but becomes easier when as you learn about the platform and cryptocurrency.
+3 – It’s hard to get your money but becomes more comfortable when as you learn about the platform and cryptocurrency.

-5 – It’s better to start your own blog or website than blog on Steemit if you’re just starting out.
+5 – It’s better to start your blog or website than blog on Steemit if you’re starting.

 6 – An already established blogger on WordPress can benefit from joining Steemit and using the Steempress plugin.